nodejs/node/doc/api/net.markdown

 `function () { }`

-Emitted if the stream times out from inactivity.
-This is only to notify that the stream has been idle.
+Emitted if the socket times out from inactivity.
+This is only to notify that the socket has been idle.
 The user must manually close the connection.

-See also: `stream.setTimeout()`
+See also: `socket.setTimeout()`

 #### Event: 'drain'